erciomunoz/academic-kickstart-1/content/publication/paper20/index.md

 publication: "Preliminary results available upon request"
 publication_short: ""

 abstract: This paper revisits the evidence about time series momentum in the context of pooled regression with a focus on inference doing pairs cluster and wild cluster bootstrap.
-This particular application highlights how different ways of implementing a bootstrap, even when they are asymptotically valid, can deliver opposite conclusions.
-In addition, I survey the use of bootstrap in finance and their implementation.
-Finally, I show using Monte Carlo simulations what method is better suited for the application at hand.

 # Summary.
 An optional shortened abstract.
 summary: Draft coming soon.